gwulfs/WebProgramming/notes/class_outlines.md

 * Last classes: XSS, bypassing client-side validations including cookies and hidden form fields, the big lessons learned
 * Recall: tool used
 * Fun, yet old story: http://www.edgeblog.net/2006/how-to-buy-a-plasma-for-99/
+* The diagram of Assignment 3 and 4
 * Assignment 4 posted
-  * My Assignment 3 code :)
+  * My Assignment 3 code will be posted :)
   * Mongo injection
   * The dumb stuff: sharing or hard-coding passwords
+  * Sending credentials via HTTP GET
-  * I can count up to 8 possible security and privacy issues with Assignment 2 and 3
+  * I can count at least 8 possible security and privacy issues with Assignment 2 and 3
 * Closing the course: what's the point, starting with web + security
   * The point: https://twitter.com/homakov/status/671218566058897408
   * The point: https://twitter.com/cigitalgem/status/671510208514883584